-Enables you to configure the controller for all initial operation using the web Configuration Wizard.
+Enables you to configure the switch for all initial operation using the web Configuration Wizard.
 The wizard allows you to configure user details, management interface, and so on.

 Enables you to configure the system, internal DHCP server, management, and mobility management parameters.

-Enables you to configure the controller, WLAN, and radios.
+Enables you to configure the switch, WLAN, and radios.

-Enables you to configure and set security policies on your controller.
+Enables you to configure and set security policies on your switch.

-Enables you to access the controller operating system software management commands.
+Enables you to access the switch operating system software management commands.